damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 We'll watch here for all items to have a green checkmark showing that they have completed.
 This process can take a few minutes as GKE allocates requested resources and starts up the various containers.
 In the mean time, we'll go ahead and open a new tab to the URL that GitLab CE will be accessible on.

-> * Open a new Chrome tab and navigate to [https://gitlab.make-sid-dance.com](https://gitlab.make-sid-dance.com), adjusting the URL to the domain you used for this demo.
+> * Open a new Chrome tab and go to [https://gitlab.make-sid-dance.com](https://gitlab.make-sid-dance.com), adjusting the URL to the domain you used for this demo.

 While the system is deploying, it is expected that we will see a 503 message from the load balancer until GitLab has been fully started.